DIGNEA/dignea/docs/markdown/01_0_mea_example.md

 5. Selection operator.
 6. Number of cores to use in parallel.

-The portfolio must be a vector of unique_ptr to AbstractEA objects.
+The portfolio must be a vector of unique_ptr to AbstractSolver objects.
 For building such portfolio we encourage researchers to use the ParGABuilder (for ParallelGeneticAlgorithm) class since it make the building process more convenient.